 Building upon prior research in shared attention and gaze awareness~\cite{yiqiuzhouCharacterizingJointAttention2022, jingImpactSharingGaze2022b, vertegaalGAZEGroupwareSystem1999a}, \sysname framework introduces an MR-specific shared attention sociogram.
 This model leverages the eye-tracking data from MR headsets to analyze how gaze alignment on virtual objects influences collaborative group behavior and task effectiveness in immersive contexts.
-We will discuss the various components and implications of this approach in detail.

-Firstly, developing a gaze-based interaction sociogram presents several challenges.
-Research suggests that eye gaze behaviors differ between AR/MR head-mounted devices (HMD) conditions and traditional face-to-face interactions~\cite{prytzImportanceEyecontactCollaboration2010}.
-In AR/MR, users often focus more on virtual artifacts than direct eye contact.
-This indicates that shared attention on virtual objects is crucial for effective collaboration.
-To address these challenges, we focused on shared attention on virtual objects as a primary indicator of shared attention interaction.
-Another challenge is determining appropriate thresholds for gaze duration on a virtual object, as brief glances may not signify meaningful shared interaction.
-To filter out such fleeting eye movements, we considered gaze durations exceeding $13$ milliseconds, aligning with research on visual perception~\cite{potterDetectingMeaningRSVP2014}.
+Developing a gaze-based interaction sociogram presents several challenges.
+Research suggests that eye gaze behaviors differ between AR/MR head-mounted devices and traditional face-to-face interactions~\cite{prytzImportanceEyecontactCollaboration2010}, with users in AR/MR often focusing more on virtual artifacts than direct eye contact.
+To address these challenges, we focused on shared attention on virtual objects as the primary indicator of gaze interaction.
+Another challenge is the determining appropriate thresholds for gaze duration on a virtual object, as brief glances may not signify meaningful shared interaction.
+To filter out such fleeting eye movements, we considered gaze durations exceeding 13 milliseconds, aligning with research on visual perception~\cite{potterDetectingMeaningRSVP2014}.
 This process results in an undirected gaze-based interaction sociogram where nodes represent participants, edges represent shared attention on virtual objects, and edge weights indicate the cumulative duration of shared gaze.
 For detailed the shared attention sociogram data processing pipeline, including eye-tracking, gaze logging, and overlap calculation, see Appendix~\ref{sec:appx:gaze-proc}.